Svetlana Kuznetsova: 2015: First Premier Mandatory final since Beijing 2009

-Kuznetsova failed to win a match in Auckland and Sydney, losing to qualifier Lucie Hradecká and Madison Keys in the first rounds respectively.
+Kuznetsova failed to win a match in Auckland and Sydney, losing to qualifier Lucie Hradecká and Madison Keys in the first rounds, respectively.
 She lost her opening match again at Melbourne, losing to Caroline Garcia.

-Kuznetsova scored her first win of the year at the Fed Cup, where she defeated world No. 8 Agnieszka Radwańska.
-However, Kuznetsova's hard-court season was disappointing, with her biggest win against 15th-ranked Angelique Kerber in Miami.
+Kuznetsova scored her first win of the year at the Fed Cup, where she defeated world No. 8, Agnieszka Radwańska.
+However, Kuznetsova's hardcourt season was disappointing, with her biggest win against 15th-ranked Angelique Kerber in Miami.

-She started the clay season at the International tournament Prague Open, where she lost to 98th-ranked Zhang Shuai, but renewed herself at the Madrid Open, where she reached her 35th final.
+She started the clay-court season at the WTA International tournament Prague Open, where she lost to 98th-ranked Zhang Shuai, but renewed herself at the Madrid Open, where she reached her 35th final.
 Kuznetsova had wins over Ekaterina Makarova, Garbiñe Muguruza, Sam Stosur and Lucie Šafářová, and then defeated Maria Sharapova in two sets.
 She lost to Petra Kvitová in the final in straight sets.
 Kuznetsova reached the second round of Roland Garros, losing there to long-time rival Francesca Schiavone in three tricky sets, 7–6, 5–7, 8–10.
 It was the third-longest women's match in the history of the French Open, lasting 3 hours and 50 minutes.
 This loss resulted to her exit from the top 20, losing ten ranking positions.

 Kuznetsova played a steady grass season, with a win–loss of 6–3, the second-best result judged by wins in her career on grass.
 She reached the second round of Wimbledon for the first time since 2011.
 Kuznetsova withdrew from most of the North America tournaments, including the Rogers Cup and Cincinnati, due to a left leg injury.
 At the US Open, she lost in the first round to Kristina Mladenovic.
 Kuznetsova renewed herself in Guangzhou, reaching the quarterfinals.
 She eventually received her first trophy this season at the Kremlin Cup with a straight sets victory over Anastasia Pavlyuchenkova in the final, becoming the 15th title in her career.